EricssonResearch/coap-pubsub-profile/draft-palombini-ace-coap-pubsub-profile.md

 The (E) message corresponds to the publication of a topic on the Broker.
 The publication (the resource representation) is protected with COSE ({{RFC8152}}).
-The (F) message is the subscription of the Subscriber, which is unprotected.
+The (F) message is the subscription of the Subscriber, which is unprotected, unless a profile of ACE {{I-D.ietf-ace-oauth-authz}} is used between Subscriber and Broker.
 The (G) message is the response from the Broker, where the publication is protected with COSE.

 The flow graph is presented below.